FelixRizzolli/kraeuterakademie.it/README.md

 # 🌿 Kräuterakademie.it - Monorepo

-kraeuterakademie.it is the homepage of Sigrid Thaler Rizolli and her company STR Kraeuterakademie.
+kraeuterakademie.it is the homepage of Sigrid Thaler Rizzolli and her company STR Kraeuterakademie.
 Initially, it serves as a presentation page for Sigrid and her courses.
 Planned future enhancements include:

 - A management platform for Sigrid to simplify administrative tasks
 - A platform for course participants to view upcoming modules, access helpful quizzes, and study materials